jackwuwei/wav2mp3-android/README.md

 # wav2mp3-android
-A sample code which convert wav file to mp3 file using lame library.
+A sample code for convert wav file to mp3 file using lame library.